 If you are too hot or too cold please let me know and I will do my best to accommodate you.
 That being said, passengers in the rear of the bus will be warmer, because that is where the engine is located."

 Try to photograph the scene.
 But the CCD is insufficient.
 Only bright spots make an imprint.
-Headlights, streetlights, buildings and handheld displays.
+Headlights, streetlights, buildings, and sensor displays.

-This is the perspective of an exa-massive self aware space telescope looking into a mirror.
+This is the perspective of a self aware space telescope looking into a mirror.

-It learns that it is a civilization, on stage, at night.
+It sees a civilization, on stage, at night.